mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 # Data Scientist Rakuten Project - Work in Progress

 ## Project Status
 This project is currently **under development**.
-The goal is to refine and improve the existing model for multimodal product classification.
+The goal is to **restructure the project and codebase** to enable **deployment on AWS Cloud** while refining and improving the existing model for multimodal product classification.
 Updates will be made progressively as enhancements are implemented.

 ## Streamlit Application
 The first version of the **interactive Streamlit application**, which presents the project, different modeling steps, and results, is hosted on Hugging Face: